anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Knowing others is wisdom, knowing yourself is Enlightenment.
+Quote: When fate hands us a lemon, let's try to make lemonade.

-By: Laozi
+By: Dale Carnegie